-- Determine the monitor’s main purpose first: gaming, professional, or general use.
+- Determine your monitor’s main purpose: gaming, professional, or general use.
 Generally, gamers should prioritize fast refresh rates and response times, professionals should prioritize color accuracy, while general use users have less specific needs but will often opt for a monitor with a high-contrast VA panel.

-- The higher the resolution numbers, the better the picture.
+- The higher the resolution, the better the picture.
 A monitor’s resolution tells you how many pixels a monitor has in length x width format.
-1920x1080, also known as 1080p / Full HD (FHD) / HD, is the minimum you need, but you'll get sharper images from a 2K or 4K display.
+1920x1080, also known as 1080p / Full HD (FHD) / HD, is the minimum you need, but you'll get sharper images from a QHD or 4K display.

-- Panel technologies: when it comes to display quality, TN < IPS < VA.
+- Panel technologies: when it comes to image quality, TN < IPS < VA.
 TN monitors are the fastest but cheapest due to poorer viewing angles.
-IPS monitors have slightly faster response times and show color better than VA panels, but VA monitors have better contrast than IPS displays.
-For more on the difference between these three panel types, see the dedicated section below.
+IPS monitors have slightly faster response times and show color better than VA panels, but VA monitors have the best contrast out of all three panel types.
+For more on the difference between panel types, see the dedicated section below.

 - Curved or non-curved?
 This depends on preference.
 Curved monitors are supposed to bring a more immersive experience with a larger field of view, said to be less straining on the eyes.
 But some notice the difference more than others.
 And they can be prone to glare from certain angles, since light sources are coming from various angles instead of one.
-Further, you may not like the appearance of a curved monitor if it’s against a wall (it’ll stick out more), or if you’re opposed to the widescreen ratios of most curved monitors.
+Plus, you may not like the appearance of a curved monitor if it’s against a wall (it’ll stick out more), or if you’re opposed to the widescreen ratios of most curved monitors.
 Many say a curved monitor is worthless if it’s smaller than 30 inches, which has pricing implications.
 If you’re unsure, try one out and see if you notice any difference.
-If not, don’t bother paying more.

 |4K resolution||3840x2160 (typical monitor resolution)|